 Our co-founders' tech-economic white paper on innovation management upon a novel algorithm-driven data architecture.
 It is also a deep insight on SciTheWorld's first 7 years & future work.

-"We wanted to let non-tech profiles soundly understand the jargon and key concepts behind transformation.
+"We wanted to let non-tech profiles soundly understand the jargon and key concepts behind advanced transformation.
 It is written for them.
 Its skipping gives a lot of information.
 Its scanning, a lot of judgement.

 Sergio Álvarez-Teleña, Co-Founder